mkhamat/train-react-calendar-app/README.md

 # train-react-calendar-app

 the iOS-like calendar web app

+Warning: codebase is really messed up, it was fun made

 This project is for training purposes only and my first attempt to write something in TypeScript.